MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/manual-provisioning.md

 ms.date: 07/15/2017
 ---

-# Manual Provisioning
+# Manual Provisioning for Xamarin.iOS

 _Once Xamarin.iOS has been successfully installed, the next step in iOS development is to provision your iOS device.
-This guide will explore requesting development certificates and profiles, working with app services, and deploying an app to device._
+This guide explores using manual provisioning to set up development certificates and profiles._

 <a name="signingidentity" />